 Cairo, the capital city of Egypt, is today one of the largest and most densely populated cities in the world.
-Nonetheless, for visitors who are in search of unique and interesting places to visit and explore, Cairo has plenty to offer.
-The city is literally full of attractions, but while some are very well known to tourists, others tend to lurk below the radar, and as a result, they are often overlooked by regular travelers.
+Nonetheless, for visitors who are in search of unique and interesting places to visit and explore, there are an almost infinite number of amazing Cairo tourist attractions.
+While some are very well known to tourists, others tend to lurk below the radar, and as a result, they are often overlooked by regular travelers.

 The Monastery of St. Simon the Tanner is just one such example.
 Set withing the Muqattam Hills, the monastery can be reached by following the road which is opposite to the one which leads to the famous Cairo Citadel.
 Even though the monastery isn’t often featured in holiday brochures and so on, it actually has a very long and interesting history, and it’s most certainly a place worth visiting.